 What is Form 3508S?

-Your application will still be reviewed with supporting documentation for accuracy.
+While your application is being reviewed, both your lender and the SBA can request supporting documentation for accuracy.
 Penalties for knowingly making a false statement to obtain forgiveness include up to 30 years imprisonment and fines of up to $1 million.

 Who can use Form 3508S?